 Ouse Washes, March, Cambridgeshire

 This huge water channel was cut in the 1630s to drain the fenlands and make a temporary floodwater storage area between Earith in Cambridgeshire and Denver in Norfolk.
 It is one of the most important, largest and oldest drainage engineering structures in the country.
 It was created by Dutch engineer Cornelius Vermuyden, whose ingenuity enabled the creation of the 'food basket' of the UK, because it protects approximately 29,000 hectares of agricultural land from flooding.
-This mid-17th Century feat of engineering is striking in its beauty when flooded between the banks built to hold the water and is a unique habitat for all kinds of animals, making it a Site of Special Scientific Interest.
+This mid-17th-century feat of engineering is striking in its beauty when flooded between the banks built to hold the water and is a unique habitat for all kinds of animals, making it a Site of Special Scientific Interest.

 Calder Hall, Sellafield, Cumbria

-Opened by the Queen in October 1956, Calder Hall was the world's first nuclear power plant to generate electricity on a commercial scale.
+Opened by Her Majesty The Queen in October 1956, Calder Hall was the world's first nuclear power plant to generate electricity on a commercial scale.
 It is not widely known that the primary function of Calder Hall was to create weapons-grade plutonium, although those activities ended in the 1990s.
 Initially designed to last for 20 years, Calder Hall ceased generating electricity in 2003, almost 47 years after its inauguration.

 The Jenner Hut, Berkeley, Gloucestershire